Taxation in Denmark: Municipal & National income tax

-The state (i.e., national) income tax has two income brackets (bottom and top).
-In 2016, around 10% of all tax payers had sufficiently high taxable incomes to be eligible for the top-bracket tax.
 There is also a municipal income tax varies from municipality to municipality, with rates varying from 22.5% to 27.8% in 2019.
 Interest paid is deductible in the municipal tax.
 Interest expenses up to DKK 50,000 per individual (DKK 100,000 for couples) receive a further deduction of 8%.
 The great majority of tax payers have interest expenses below this threshold, implying that the tax value of interest expenditures for most tax payers is ca. 33%.

 There exist a number of other important deductions in the municipal tax.
 Commuting exceeding 24 km/d receives a 1.98 $/km tax deduction.
 For most commutes exceeding 120 km/d, the rate is reduced to 0.99 $/km above that threshold.
 A number of other deductions apply.
 Furthermore, union fees not exceeding DKK 6,000 annually are tax deductible as well as some other job-related expenses.
 Furthermore, most contributions to funded pension funds are deductible in both national and municipal taxes.

 The sum of municipal and national tax percentages cannot exceed 52.05% (2019) – the so-called "tax ceiling" (skatteloft).
 Including the labour market contribution of 8%, the maximal effective marginal tax rate on labour income in 2019 is 55.9% (=0.08 + 0.92*0.5205).
 For capital income, there is a separate, lower maximum tax rate of 42% (Before inflation.
 Meaning real gains above inflation is effectively taxed higher than 42% because the tax is not adjusted for inflation).

 The following table displays a summary of taxes paid to the national government, although the tax bases for each may be different.